jaanga/jaanga.github.io/home/r2/overview-events.md

 Jaanga Events Overview
 ======================

-What the Events home page looks like:
+Cropped `iframe` view of the Jaanga Events home page:
 <iframe src="http://jaanga.github.io/events/" width=100% height=500px></iframe>
 There is an `iframe` here.
 It is not visible when viewed on github.com/jaanga.
 To view, please go to jaanga.github.io.